-- Serious hypersensitivity (anaphylactic) reactions have been reported with carbapenems and other beta-lactams (5.1) - It has been shown that co-administration of DORIBAX® with valproic acid reduces the serum concentration of valproic acid.
+- Serious hypersensitivity (anaphylactic) reactions have been reported with carbapenems and other beta-lactams (5.2) - Seizures have been reported with carbapenems, including doripenem (5.3) - It has been shown that co-administration of DORIBAX® with valproic acid reduces the serum concentration of valproic acid.
 Patients with seizure disorders controlled with valproic acid or sodium valproate will therefore be at an increased risk for breakthrough seizures.
-(5.2) - Clostridium difficile-associated diarrhea (ranging from mild diarrhea to fatal colitis): Evaluate if diarrhea occurs (5.3)
+(5.4) - Clostridium difficile-associated diarrhea (ranging from mild diarrhea to fatal colitis): Evaluate if diarrhea occurs (5.5)